ZwerOxotnik/show-health-and-shield/README.md

 Shows a health/shield player and a shield vehicle in the game.

-Show after leaving a transport shows temporary the shield.
+Shows after leaving a vehicle temporarily its shield.

-When you cursor hover over the transport shows the shield
+When you cursor hover over a transport will show its shield.

+Several types of display.

 ## Mod settings

-### <a name="map"></a> For maps:
+### <a name="map"></a> For map:

 | Desription | Parameters | (Default) |
 | ---------- | ---------- |  -------- |